Disclaimer- The author doesn’t espouse the use of drugs at all, and it’s just opinionated writing.

 Whoo-oo Ganja Gun

 The famous Bob Marley song “Ganja Gun” lyrics might have influenced the administrators of countries like Canada, Georgia, South Africa, and Uruguay when they decided to legalize marijuana for recreational purposes.
-Many states in the US, Australia, and the Netherlands have adopted the use of Psychoactive drugs on their premises in a limited dose.
 Around 45-50 countries worldwide have already permitted weed use medically.
+Many states in the US, Australia, and the Netherlands have adopted psychoactive drugs on their premises in a limited dose.

 Weed, Bob Marley, and his work:

 Robert Nesta Marley, aka Bob Marley, was an outspoken supporter of the legalization of weed.
-The best-selling reggae artist of all time, Bob Marley, began to use cannabis when he converted to the Rastafari faith from Catholicism in 1966.
+Bob Marley, the best-selling reggae artist of all time, began to use cannabis when he converted to the Rastafari faith from Catholicism in 1966.
 He was arrested in 1968 after being caught with cannabis but continued to use marijuana following his religious beliefs.
 Of his marijuana usage, he said, “When you smoke herb, herb reveals itself to you.
-All the wickedness you do, the herb reveals itself to yourself and your conscience; show yourself clearly because the herb makes you meditate.
+All the wickedness you do, the herb reveals itself to yourself and your conscience; show yourself clearly because it makes you meditate.
 Are only a natural thing, and it grows like a tree.”

-The United Nations Peace Medal of the Third World was given to Bob Marley at the Waldorf Astoria hotel in New York City on Thursday, June 15, 1978.
-It symbolized the respect that Bob had garnered from the whole African people for his defiant approach to dealing directly with the world’s ills through music.
+The United Nations Peace Medal of the Third World was given to Bob Marley at the Waldorf Astoria Hotel in New York City on Thursday, June 15, 1978.
+It symbolized the respect Bob had garnered from the African people for his defiant approach to dealing directly with the world’s ills through music.

 The concept of Rastafari is a way of life that condones the smoking of herbs and the growing of locks.
 Marley saw marijuana usage as a vital factor in spiritual growth and a way to philosophize and become wiser.